Retail bankers help individuals manage their money and provide advice and financial services and products

 Income figures are intended as a guide only.

-You will typically work 9am to 5pm but if you work in a branch, you may also do shifts at the weekend depending on the opening hours of the branch.
+You'll typically work 9am to 5pm, but if you work in a branch, you may also do shifts on a Saturday depending on its opening hours.
 Those on management teams, including graduate trainees, may be expected to work extra hours and be flexible to ensure that service levels are maintained.

-If you work in phone or internet banking, you may be expected to work shift patterns to provide the 24-hour banking that customers demand.
+If you work in phone or internet banking, you may be expected to work shift patterns to provide the 24-hour banking that customers expect.

 Part-time, flexible working and career break opportunities are possible.

 Graduate management training programmes are widely available in retail banking.
-They are open to all graduates, and you do not need to have a finance-related degree.
+They're open to all graduates - you don't need to have a finance-related degree to be considered.